Kotlin/kotlin-koans/README.md

 $ ./gradlew test --tests ii_*         # run tests in part 2
 $ ./gradlew test --tests ii_*22*      # run test number 22 in part 2
 ```

-Here https://www.jetbrains.com/help/idea/gradle.html you can read how to work with Gradle projects in IntelliJ IDEA.

 #### How to check yourself